 Initiation of convection

-The cold front pushes forward like a bulldozer or a wedge, forcing the warm, moist air ahead of it upwards.
+The cold front pushes forward like a bulldozer or a wedge, forcing the warm, moist air ahead.
 This upward motion helps initiate convection.

 Warm air is pushed over the cold air, forming a wedge of cold air between the ground and the warm air aloft.
-Typically, the wedge angle is very low and the warm front produces little or no convection.
+The wedge angle is typically very low, and the warm front produces little or no convection.
 In some cases, on more robust warm fronts, convection does occur and forms rain showers and, more rarely, thunderstorms.

 There is a third, much more rare type of front, called a dryline.
-Along with this type of front, air temperature does not change much, but humidity (moisture content of the air) changes a lot.
-Drylines form near mountain ranges, and under the right conditions, also initiate convection.
+Along with this type of front, air temperature does not change much, but humidity (air moisture content) changes a lot.
+Drylines form near mountain ranges and, under the right conditions, also initiate convection.

 The convergence of surface winds may also lead to the initiation of convection.
 The air in the convergence zone is forced upwards.
-The convergence zone also acts as a frontal boundary if two air masses are of significantly different temperatures and/or humidities.
+The convergence zone also acts as a frontal boundary if two air masses have significantly different temperatures and humidities.

-Additionally, convergence zones are typically areas of strong moisture pooling; increased moisture increases convective instability, lowering the lifted condensation level and consequently also the level of free convection.
+Additionally, convergence zones are typically areas of strong moisture pooling; increased moisture increases convective instability, lowering the lifted condensation level and, consequently, the level of free convection.

 Another way of initiating convection is orographic lift: air moves horizontally over flat terrain but is forced upwards when it encounters higher terrain (hills, mountains).

-There is another mechanism that can assist in initiating convection without a convergence of surface winds or orographic lift.
+Another mechanism can assist in initiating convection without a convergence of surface winds or orographic lift.
 Upper-level forcing happens when winds at high altitudes (5-10 km) diverge, i.e. the airflow fans out.
-This creates an area of low pressure, which encourages vertical motion, which in turn helps moist warm air rise before reaching convective temperature.
+This creates an area of low pressure, which encourages vertical motion, which in turn helps moist, warm air rise before reaching convective temperature.

-Other processes may help the air to rise and convection to begin, even if the convective temperature is not reached.
+Other processes may help the air rise and convection begin, even if the convective temperature is not reached.
 These processes are known as forcing.
-Forcing mechanisms include fronts (warm front, cold front) and outflow boundaries (small-scale cold fronts produced by individual thunderstorms), surface wind convergences, orographic lift, and upper-level forcing.
+Forcing mechanisms include fronts (warm front, cold front), outflow boundaries (small-scale cold fronts produced by individual thunderstorms), surface wind convergences, orographic lift, and upper-level forcing.

-We will go into much more detail about the initiation of convection (storm initiation) in one of the future tutorials.
+In one of the future tutorials, we will go into much more detail about the initiation of convection (storm initiation).

 Measures of convective instability

 CAPE is the energy a parcel of air has for upward motion.
 The higher the CAPE, the faster and higher the air parcel can rise.
 CAPE depends on the temperature and amount of moisture (humidity) in the air near the ground and the vertical temperature gradient.
-The hotter and more humid the air on the ground is, the higher the CAPE.
+The higher the CAPE, the hotter and more humid the air on the ground.
 Also, the faster the temperature drops with height, the higher the CAPE.

-Fun fact(s): under the right conditions the rising air goes up really fast!
-While most thunderstorms form is moderately unstable conditions (CAPE up to ~1000 J/kg), in some cases there is much more energy available.
-This is called extreme instability and in such cases, CAPE values can reach 6000 J/kg and more.
+Fun fact(s): Under the right conditions, the rising air goes up really fast!
+While most thunderstorms form is moderately unstable conditions (CAPE up to ~1000 J/kg), in some cases, there is much more energy available.
+This is called extreme instability; in such cases, CAPE values can reach 6000 J/kg or more.
 When thunderstorms form in this type of environment, the upward speed of rising air is extreme, sometimes over 150 m/s!
 This is enough to keep hailstones 15+ cm in diameter airborne!